gem/oq-engine/doc/user-guide/extras/faq.rst

 finite maximum distance, so ruptures are discarded from the calculation.
 If enough ruptures are discarded, the probability of exceedence will stay under 1, no matter how small the intensity is.
-The hazard curve is given by the formula
+For poissonian curves the hazard curve is given by the formula

 .. math::